archit7448/ShoeNew/README.md

    - Sort by Price
    - Category Filter
-   - Slider to price Range
+   - price Range
    - Ratings star filter

-- Add items to cart and wishlist cart , Go to Cart and In wishlist navigate to respective pages
+- Navigate to respective pages
 - search feature for products
 - product page for products , navigate on clicking the product image and description